Best Rebounder UK 2026: Mini Trampolines for Home Workouts

 That guide matters more than it sounds.
 The hardest part of starting with rings is not knowing which exercises to do or how to progress them, and a structured set of moves removes that guesswork.
 The wide straps carry sewn-in length markings for quick, even setup.
 The honest cons are the price, which is at the premium end, and that the door anchor is best for lighter, static work rather than explosive pulling.
 For a first set that gets you training properly from day one, it is hard to beat.

-For CrossFit-style training, where you are doing high-rep ring rows, transitions and the odd muscle-up against the clock, the PACEARTH Wood Gymnastics Rings have the right setup.
-They use 32mm birch rings, a slightly thicker grip than the Olympic 28mm, which a lot of larger-handed lifters prefer and which builds grip and forearm strength over time.
-The headline feature is the strap design: extra-wide 1.5-inch straps with a cam buckle and a printed scale.
+For CrossFit-style training, where you are cycling through high-rep ring rows, transitions and the odd muscle-up against the clock, the Vulken 32mm set has the right features.
+The hoops are 1.25 inch (32mm) wood, a slightly thicker grip than the Olympic 28mm standard, which a lot of larger-handed lifters prefer and which asks more of your grip and forearms over time.
+Vulken sell this set for core work, CrossFit and general bodyweight training, and the thicker ring is the reason it lands here.

 |---|---|